Venture capital: Sub-Saharan Africa

 The Southern African venture capital industry is developing.
 The South African Government and Revenue Service is following the international trend of using tax-efficient vehicles to propel economic growth and job creation through venture capital.
 Section 12 J of the Income Tax Act was updated to include venture capital.
 Companies are allowed to use a tax-efficient structure similar to VCTs in the UK.
-Despite the above structure, the government needs to adjust its regulation around intellectual property, exchange control and other legislation to ensure that Venture capital succeeds.
+Despite the above structure, it is commented that government needs to adjust its regulation around intellectual property, exchange control and other legislation to ensure that venture capital succeeds.

 Currently, there are not many venture capital funds in operation and it is a small community; however, the number of venture funds are steadily increasing with new incentives slowly coming in from government.
 Funds are difficult to come by and due to the limited funding, companies are more likely to receive funding if they can demonstrate initial sales or traction and the potential for significant growth.
 The majority of the venture capital in Sub-Saharan Africa is centered on South Africa and Kenya.

 Entrepreneurship is a key to growth.
 Governments will need to ensure business friendly regulatory environments in order to help foster innovation.
 In 2019, venture capital startup funding grew to 1.3 billion dollars, increasing rapidly.
-The causes are as of yet unclear, but education is certainly a factor.
+The causes are as of yet unclear, but education is cited as being a possible factor.

 Confidential information

 Unlike public companies, information regarding an entrepreneur's business is typically confidential and proprietary.
 As part of the due diligence process, most venture capitalists will require significant detail with respect to a company's business plan.
 Entrepreneurs must remain vigilant about sharing information with venture capitalists that are investors in their competitors.
 Most venture capitalists treat information confidentially, but as a matter of business practice, they do not typically enter into Non Disclosure Agreements because of the potential liability issues those agreements entail.
 Entrepreneurs are typically well advised to protect truly proprietary intellectual property.
+Startups commonly use a data room to securely share this information with potential investors during the due diligence process.

 Limited partners of venture capital firms typically have access only to limited amounts of information with respect to the individual portfolio companies in which they are invested and are typically bound by confidentiality provisions in the fund's limited partnership agreement.